 ---|

-$0 introductory annual fee for the first year, then $75 Earning rate: 3X Sonesta ✦ 2X airfare, car rental and dining Card Info: Mastercard World issued by BOA.
+$0 introductory annual fee for the first year, then $75 Earning rate: 3X Sonesta ✦ 2X airfare, car rental and dining Card Info: Mastercard World issued by Bank of America.
 This card has no foreign currency conversion fees.
 Big spend bonus: 30K bonus points with $7.5K cardmember year spend Noteworthy perks: Instant upgrade to Sonesta Travel Pass Gold (free club access or continental breakfast plus other perks) |

-- Bonus categories: 2X on airfare, car rental and dining
+- Bonus categories: 2X on airfare, car rental, and dining

 - Base earning rate: 1x